apiobuild/platform/content/blog/how-to-configure-chopin-store.md

 - Remove Customer Address Field: If you sell digital products or only offer store pick-up, you might not need to collect customer's addess.
 - Add Optional Note Section: To add a field for customers to input any notes.
 *We recommend using this field to collect customization details (i.e. message to be put on the cake) rather than using as a communication channel*
-- Set Order Minimum: Enter a domore amount.
+- Set Order Minimum: Enter a dollar amount.
 Your customers' purchase has to achieve this minimum amount to be able to submit the order.
 - Send Order Confirmation: Enable this feature, so customers can receive a confirmation email after placing an order successfully.
-If you didn't grant us access to send email on your behalf at [Step 4](#step-4-add-email-confirmation), you can do it in [Post-it](https://telescope.apiobuild.com/app/post-it/).
+If you didn't grant us access to send email on your behalf when [creating store](#step-4-add-email-confirmation), you can do it in [Post-it app](https://telescope.apiobuild.com/app/post-it/).

 📫 [Check out this article to learn more about the automated email confirmation feature and Post-it](https://apiobuild.com/blog/introducing-post-it-email-automation-service/#tutorial)